-Maya stomped her boot down on the blade and felt the shovel slide into the earth.
+Maya stomped on the blade a final time, felt it cut into the earth.

 What was this?
 She tapped around with the tip, probing.

-“Oh, my God,” Maya said aloud, staring wide-eyed at the first page.
+“Oh, my God,” Maya said, staring wide-eyed at the first page.
 “This is impossible.
 This can’t be.”

-Yet there it was—the answer to a riddle Maya had tried to solve for as long as she could remember.
-Written on the worn, yellowed page was a single sentence, seven words that reached forward from the past as if to grab and shake her.
+Written on the worn, yellowed page was a single sentence that reached forward from the past as if to grab and shake her.

 To Maya, with love from your father

 And now this!
-Maya fell back into the grass and lay grinning up at the sky, hugging the slender volume tightly.
+She fell back onto the grass, grinned up at the bright sky, hugging the slender volume to her chest.
 She would savor it.
-She would consume its contents.
+She would consume it.
 She would read each line a hundred times.
 She would read between the lines.

-She grazed her fingertips lightly across the page, savoring all the little peaks and valleys, and she began to read.
+Thrilled, she grazed her fingertips lightly across the page, savoring the little peaks and valleys.